 Campus Human Resource offices will provide adequate support and counseling to promote mental health and wellness among all faculty and staff.
 This may include increased educational/training opportunities, and increased service availability provided through telehealth.

-In addition to the adoption of all requirements outlined in the Task Force Health & Safety protocols, campus return to research plans should also incorporate the principles provided herein.
+With the exception of social distancing requirements for research laboratories, campus return to research plans should also incorporate the principles provided herein.

 Compliance with Laws and Regulations

 All campus return-to-research plans should continue to adhere to all federal guidelines governing research projects and labs, including, but not limited to, continued compliance with all NIH guidelines regarding animal welfare, and all campus existing health and safety protocols.